 Empathy Foundation, Kolkata: Provides residential treatment and rehabilitation for people addicted to drugs, alcohol and other substances, people with obsessive compulsive disorders, and individuals (adolescents and adults) with lifestyle concerns; families and friends of clients are included in the treatment and rehabilitation advice and support; covers Kolkata and neighbouring areas.
 Contact: 14 Santoshpur East Road, Kolkata 700 075; 0091 80134 35571 (Indranil Mukherjee), 80177 48152 (Avik Sarkar), 89107 27590 (Michael Das) – available 24x7; firstname.lastname@example.org; Facebook: www.facebook.com/empathetics05/; service charge based on treatment needs.

-All Manipur Nupi Maanbi Association, Imphal: Brings together community groups of transgender and other queer people in Bishnupur, Churachandpur, Imphal East, Imphal West, Senapati, Thoubal and other districts of Manipur and facilitates access to legal aid and social welfare schemes; organizes public awareness and community events at the North-East India regional level.
-Contact: Santa Khurai, Secretary at email@example.com; no service charge.
+All Manipur Nupi Maanbi Association (AMaNA), Imphal: Brings together community groups of transgender and other queer people in Bishnupur, Churachandpur, Imphal East, Imphal West, Senapati, Thoubal and other districts of Manipur and facilitates access to legal aid and social welfare schemes; organizes public awareness and community events across north-eastern India.
+Contact: Santa Khurai, Secretary; firstname.lastname@example.org; no service charge.

-Amitie’ Trust, Belur: Provides emotional support and human rights-based services to lesbian, gay, bisexual and transgender people in Hooghly and Howrah districts of West Bengal.
-Contact: Aparna Banerjee, Managing Trustee at 0091 98748 71578 (Mon-Fri, 12-7 pm) or firstname.lastname@example.org; no service charge.
+Amitie’ Trust, Domjur: Provides emotional support and human rights-based services to lesbian, gay, bisexual and transgender people in Hooghly and Howrah districts of West Bengal.
+Contact: Aparna Banerjee, Managing Trustee at 0091 98748 71578 (Mon-Fri, 12-7 pm); email@example.com; no service charge.

 Gaylaxy – Empowering Expressions, Online Magazine: Provides news and views on health, law, politics, music, cinema, literature, activism and other issues of interest to lesbian, gay, bisexual and transgender people in India and elsewhere.
 Published in English and Hindi.
 Contact: firstname.lastname@example.org; www.gaylaxymag.com; Facebook: www.facebook.com/gaylaxymagazine; Twitter handle: @gaylaxymagazine.